Take your pick from the best Puma sneakers for men

 Puma is one of the most renowned shoe labels with a range of collections specifically curated for men.
 Whether you want an all-white sneaker or a colourblocked one, the brand has it all sorted.
 However, before you pick a product, you need to check if it meets your criteria.

 The first thing to consider would be the material used.
 Puma uses high-quality material but if you’re particular about sustainability, you can pick something made from recycled material as well.
-One such great option is the Puma MMS Future Rider Sneakers (Buy it for HKD 758 on Farfetch).
+One such great option is the Puma MMS Future Rider Sneakers (Buy it for SGD 128 on Farfetch).

 Secondly, you need to check the price.
 Puma has sneakers in different price ranges for you to select from.
 Nonetheless, it’s perfectly fine to invest in a good pair of sneakers as the brand never compromises on quality.
 These sneakers can last you years and are designed to endure constant friction and movement.